-Examiners at the Senior Alpine evaluation must be at least a Senior level Patroller.
+Examiners at the Senior Alpine evaluation must be at least a Senior level Alpine Patroller.
 Senior examiners must have excellent communication skills and be able to demonstrate Senior level skiing/boarding skills and/or toboggan handling skills.
 The Senior examiner must be able to evaluate and provide feedback to the candidate in a positive and constructive manner.
 Regions will be responsible for developing and supporting a strong cadre of examiners.
-In order to remain current with Alpine programs, regions are expected to send appropriate representation (Alpine staff) to the division sponsored Ski/Snowboard Trainers Workshop (STW) each season.
-The information obtained at the division STW will then be passed on to the other trainers and examiners at region sponsored STWs.
+In order to remain current with senior Alpine programs, regions are expected to send appropriate representation (region Alpine staff) to the Senior Ski/Ride Evaluator and Senior Toboggan Evaluator calibration events at the division ASDW each season.
+The information obtained at the division ASDW will then be passed on to the other senior trainers and examiners at region sponsored STWs.
+See Appendix IX for Senior On-Hill Evaluators Roles and Pathways.